huggingface/blog/moe.md

 One decision question is whether to use the auxiliary loss for fine-tuning.
 The ST-MoE authors experimented with turning off the auxiliary loss, and the quality was not significantly impacted, even when up to 11% of the tokens were dropped.
 Token dropping might be a form of regularization that helps prevent overfitting.

-Switch Transformers observed that at a fixed pretrain perplexity, the sparse model does worse than the dense counterpart, especially on reasoning-heavy tasks (e.g., SuperGLUE).
-On the other hand, for knowledge-heavy tasks such as TriviaQA, the sparse model performs disproportionally well.
+Switch Transformers observed that at a fixed pretrain perplexity, the sparse model does worse than the dense counterpart in downstream tasks, especially on reasoning-heavy tasks such as SuperGLUE.
+On the other hand, for knowledge-heavy tasks such as TriviaQA, the sparse model performs disproportionately well.
 The authors also observed that a fewer number of experts helped at fine-tuning.
 Another observation that confirmed the generalization issue is that the model did worse in smaller tasks but did well in larger tasks.

 <figure class="image text-center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/moe/06_superglue_curves.png" alt="Fine-tuning learning curves">